 This article first appeared in the April 18, 2018 EarthDesk.

-Bursts of sun broke the late February chill, warming the 200 anti-nuclear activists who had gathered to protest the Indian Point plants in Buchanan, NY.
+Bursts of sun broke the late February chill, warming the 200 anti-nuclear activists gathered to protest the Indian Point plants in Buchanan, NY.
 Skull-and-crossbones picket signs dotted the air.
 A congresswoman, a New York State assemblyman and a former attorney general addressed the crowd with a common message: nuclear power is a threat to the environment and the community, and the federal government should make major investments in alternative energy.
 Crowd chants of “shut it down” punctuated the speeches.

 The year was not 2018.
 It was February 29, 1976.